Final Essay

 John Locke was the intellectual forefather of the waste lands concept.
 One of the first philosophers of the Enlightenment, and the father of classical liberalism with its focus on individualism and property rights, Locke's ideas underpinned Wakefield's thinking.[49]
 To promote immigration to their New Zealand Company settlements, the book Adventure in New Zealand was illustrated with engravings that presented the settlements in an attractive light, with flattish land and prosperous activity like cattle and sheep.[50]

-Another approach I have explored is painting on butter paper, using historical and family photographs as source material (see fig.22).
+Another approach I have explored is painting on butter paper using historical, and family photographs as source material (see fig. 21).
 Butter paper has its own significance: the kahikatea forests that were felled were used to make butter boxes, transporting New Zealand dairy products around the world.
 Butter paper becomes a stand-in for the loss of the kahikatea.
 It is fragile, impermanent, and materially connected to this history.

-In my paintings, I often accentuate the empty, flat horizon.
-That stark and empty horizon has become a recurring motif in the work, a way of underscoring the story of loss (see fig.23).
+In my paintings I often accentuate the empty flat horizon, drawing primarily from the reference photograph shown in figure 22.
+This stark horizon has become a recurring motif within the practice, serving as a visual device through which to underscore narratives of loss (see fig. 23).
 Central to the practice is a deep concern about the future: how we might make choices that honour the wholeness of ecological systems, beyond human interests alone.
 The calculation of natural cost against commercial benefit is a precarious balancing act.

 Figure 23.
 Jo Dalgety, An Important Undertaking, Piako river mud, charcoal, watercolour on paper, 2025.

 Recent government decisions in Aotearoa have increasingly prioritised economic growth over environmental protection.
-Policies enabling easier business operations within conservation zones, the introduction of a Fast Track Bill that subordinates wildlife - such as frogs and other species - to development interests, and provisions allowing corporations to sue the government for implementing environmental safeguards collectively reflect a shift towards deregulation and the erosion of ecological responsibility.
+Policies enabling easier business operations within conservation zones, the introduction of the Fast Track Bill that subordinates wildlife to development interests, and provisions allowing corporations to sue the government for implementing environmental safeguards collectively reflect a shift towards deregulation, and the erosion of ecological responsibility.

 As Haraway urges in Staying with the Trouble - we must ‘make kin,’ expanding our sense of care beyond ourselves, politically, ecologically, and ethically.[55]
 Haraway contends that all earthlings are kin and asserts that it is long overdue to cultivate more responsible and compassionate care, not as isolated species, but as interconnected assemblages.

 This practice engages critically with the interconnections between materiality, ecology, and the colonial histories embedded within the Hauraki Plains.
-Through the incorporation of natural elements such as river mud and water, alongside historical photographs and traditional watercolour, the work interrogates the conventions of Western landscape painting and its idealised representations of place.
-The instability of these materials, chemically, physically, and conceptually, functions as a metaphor for ecological fragility and as a means of resisting narratives of permanence, progress, and mastery that have historically shaped settler-colonial relationships with the land.
-Informed by dialogue with Ngāti Paoa, and grounded in principles of respect, reciprocity, and responsibility, my practice repositions painting as a site of ethical engagement with place.
+Through the incorporation of natural elements such as river mud and water, alongside historical photographs and traditional watercolour, the work interrogates the conventions of Western landscape painting and its idealised representations of the picturesque.
+The instability of these materials, chemically, physically, and conceptually, functions as a metaphor for ecological fragility as a means of resisting narratives of permanence and progress that have historically shaped settler-colonial relationships with the land.
+Informed by dialogue with Ngāti Paoa, and grounded in principles of respect, reciprocity, and responsibility, this practice repositions painting as a site of ethical engagement with place.
 By foregrounding processes of transformation and decay, the work reimagines the landscape not as a fixed image or commodity, but as a dynamic, living system; one that continues to bear the traces of human action and the potential for renewed forms of care.

 Bibliography